selotape/McRef/README.md

 * For G-PhoCS configuration and execution see the [G-PhoCS Homepage](http://compgen.cshl.edu/GPhoCS/) and the [G-PhoCS Manual](http://compgen.cshl.edu/GPhoCS/GPhoCS_Manual.pdf)

 ## Todo:
-    * get "config.ini" from simulation directory
-	* add integration tests
-    * fix mig_rate
 	* add default option to read pops and mig_bands from gphocs ctl file
 	* create three seperate algorithms: flat, clade and harmonic_mean
+	* get "config.ini" from simulation directory

 For any question or suggestion feel free to contact me - Ron dot Visbord at Gmail dot com